mablack/cordova-diagnostic-plugin/README.md

 When location is enabled, the locations returned are by a mixture GPS hardware, network triangulation and Wifi network IDs.

 On Android, this returns true if Location mode is enabled and any mode is selected (e.g. Battery saving, Device only, High accuracy)
+AND on Android 6.0+ (API 23+), if the application has runtime authorisation to use location.
 When location is enabled, the locations returned are dependent on the location mode:

 * Battery saving = network triangulation and Wifi network IDs (low accuracy)